whoisorioki/dashboard/md/data_pipeline.md

 **Note:**
 - All API contracts and data flows are now documented in [api.md](api.md) and [frontend_mapping.md](frontend_mapping.md).
 - This pipeline ensures high performance, robust error handling, and type safety from Druid to the dashboard.

+---

+## 8. Filtering Architecture & Best Practices (2024 Update)

+- **Global Filter Bar:** Standardized, appears on all main pages.
+Contains Date Range, Branch, Product Line, and Item Group filters (all multi-select, searchable).
+- **State Management:** Global filter state managed by Zustand (`filterStore.ts`), not React Context.
+State shape: `{ startDate, endDate, selectedBranches, selectedProductLines, selectedItemGroups }`.
+- **Data Fetching:** All GraphQL hooks use queryKey derived from filterStore.
+When a filter changes, a new queryKey triggers React Query to check cache or fetch new data.
+- **Caching:** Cached data is returned instantly for previously used filter combinations.
+Filter state is persisted to localStorage.
+- **UI/UX:** Active filters shown as chips/tags, with individual removal and a reset button.
+Local (page-specific) filters do not affect global state.
+- **Field Distinction:** ProductLine = high-level brand/category; ItemGroup = sub-category (e.g., "Parts", "Units").
+Both are first-class filters in all relevant queries and components.

+---